Peter Murrell

-Peter Tierney Murrell (born 1964) is a Scottish former political worker who served as Chief Executive of the Scottish National Party (SNP) from 2001 to 2023.
-He was married to former party leader and First Minister of Scotland, Nicola Sturgeon, from 2010 until their separation in January 2025.
+Peter Tierney Murrell (/ˈmʌrəl/; born 8 December 1964) is a Scottish former political worker who served as Chief Executive of the Scottish National Party (SNP) from 2001 to 2023.
+He was married to former party leader and First Minister of Scotland, Nicola Sturgeon from 2010 until their separation in January 2025.
+From 2010 to 2022, Murrell abused his position to embezzle over £400,000 from the SNP's funds, for which he was arrested in 2025 and imprisoned in 2026 for five years and three months.

 A key figure in the SNP for over twenty years, Murrell was regarded as central to the SNP's victory in the 2007 Scottish Parliament election.
 He came under greater scrutiny after 2015 when his wife Nicola Sturgeon became SNP leader, and his role in both the Alex Salmond sexual harassment scandal and controversial party financing led several senior party figures to call for his resignation.
-After being accused of giving misleading party membership figures during the 2023 Scottish National Party leadership election, Murrell resigned as chief executive in the March of that year.
+After being accused of giving misleading party membership figures during the 2023 Scottish National Party leadership election, Murrell resigned as chief executive in March of that year.

 Murrell subsequently resigned his membership of the party after being arrested as part of Operation Branchform, a major police investigation into the party's finances.
-He was charged with embezzlement in 2024 and appeared in court for the first time in March 2025.
+He was charged with embezzlement in 2024 and subsequently convicted in 2026.

 Early life and career

-Peter Tierney Murrell was born in Edinburgh in 1964.
-He studied at Craigmount High School and at the University of Glasgow.
-Before entering politics, Peter Murrell was a public relations officer for the Church of Scotland for four years.
+Peter Tierney Murrell was born on 8 December 1964 in Edinburgh, Scotland.
+He studied at Craigmount High School.
+Before entering politics, he was a public relations officer for the Church of Scotland for four years.

-In 1989 Murrell was elected Membership Convener by the SNP Peterhead branch.
+In 1989, Murrell was elected Membership Convener by the SNP Peterhead branch.
 In the May 1992 local elections for Banff and Buchan District Council, Murrell was election agent for candidates in both the Longside / Rattray, and Buchanhaven / Catto wards.
 In June 1993 Murrell was re-appointed secretary of the Banff and Buchan branch of Citizens Advice.
-By May 1994, when he was reportedly "bombed" by a seagull in Peterhead while taking voters to polling stations, Murrell was a "research assistant to party leader Alex Salmond".
+By May 1994, Murrell was a research assistant to party leader Alex Salmond.
 In February 1995, Murrell was working as a Parliamentary Assistant to Dr Allan Macartney MEP based in Aberdeen.
 The Evening Express stated that he had been "previously responsible for MP Alex Salmond's Banff Buchan office".
 In December 1996 Murrell's reported role was "constituency researcher".
 During his time working for the SNP, Murrell acted as its fishing spokesperson.

-By February 1999 he was working as a staff member in the new office of MEP Ian Hudghton in Aberdeen along with Dr Eilidh Whiteford.
+By February 1999, he was working as a staff member in the new office of MEP Ian Hudghton in Aberdeen along with Dr Eilidh Whiteford.
 He was described as "a former assistant to both SNP leader Alex Salmond and the late Allan Macartney".
 In March 1999 Murrell was quoted in The Press and Journal as "SNP Fisheries Spokesman" who supported controls on the number of grey seals.